About Online Support

 If we’re having a technical issue we will normally contact you via email or phone, using the details you give us when you register.

-If you are having technical issue please try to let us know via firstname.lastname@example.org or on 0161 228 7321
+If you are having technical issue please try to let us know via firstname.lastname@example.org or using the contact box on our homepage.

 Feedback and Complaints